Whether slimming down for summer or simply wanting to look better naked, here are 20 Fat Loss Foods to keep you feeling firm all year long.

 Catechins in green tea have excellent antioxidant, anti-inflammatory, metabolism-boosting, insulin-lowering and anti-cancer benefits.
 Enjoy green tea hot with lemon juice or iced with orange slices and stevia.

 Hydration is crucial for your body to eliminate toxins during weight loss.
-To stay hydrated, start each morning with a large glass of water and pack a bottle to fill wherever you go.
-For best results, drink a minimum of half your body weight in ounces of water daily.
+Start each morning with a large glass of water and pack a bottle to fill wherever you go.
+Drink a minimum of half your body weight in ounces of water daily.